wearegenuine/gnorm/README.md

 From the root of the project, several commands can be issued from terminal:

-1. `fin fe watch`: Runs the default Gulp task.
+1. `fin gulp`: Runs the default Gulp task.
 This builds the project with source maps from the `app` folder into the `build` folder, spawns a Node server, opens a new browser with the website at http://gnorm.docksal, and listens for subsequent changes.
 When you edit and save a new file, Gulp will recompile accordingly and refresh your browser window with the latest changes automatically.
 2. `fin gulp dev`: Runs the above Gulp task without spawning a server.
-3. `fin fe build`: Builds project from the `app` folder into the `build`, uglifies the JS, and minifies the CSS.
+3. `fin gulp build`: Builds project from the `app` folder into the `build`, uglifies the JS, and minifies the CSS.
 This should generally be run prior to committing/pushing your code to the repo.
 4. `fin gulp dist`: Runs the above task and spawns a localhost server.
 This is useful if you want to proof the production build before pushing it to a remote server.

 ## Project Architecture